Rebel Without a Pause: Music video

 The official video begins with a title card 'The Terminator X Interview' with the "Flash" sample from "Terminator X to the Edge of Panic".
 The group are then shown being interviewed on 'PE TV' where the interviewer asks Terminator, "Not the speaking kind, eh?"
 He doesn't respond, and Chuck D says "Cheers" to the interviewer.
 The video then cuts to footage of the DMC International Awards London 1988 and Public Enemy winning Best Hip-Hop Record for "Rebel Without a Pause".
 Flavor Flav tells the presenter to find the 12" vinyl of "Bring the Noise" and flips it over to the other side.
 The video then features the audio from a live performance of the track (not the studio recording), intercut with video from various live performances of the song.
 It ends with TV footage of Flav addressing the camera saying, "Now this is the deal.
 We go to Japan and we show them what we got."
 The music video was included on the Sound + Vision edition of It Takes a Nation of Millions to Hold Us Back released in 2004 which featured a bonus DVD of four official music videos from the album.

-In popular culture

-The song appears in the 1999 video game Thrasher: Skate and Destroy.
-The song also is featured in the 2004 video game Grand Theft Auto: San Andreas on the classic hip-hop station, Playback FM (for which Public Enemy's frontman Chuck D voiced the station's DJ "Forth Right MC"), as is "The Grunt" on Master Sounds 98.3.